swirlai/docker-compose/doc/create-dockerhub-pat.md

 ### 7. Copy and Save the Token Securely

-Store the token in a secure location:

-- a secrets manager
-- CI/CD secret store
-- Docker credential helper

-You will not be able to view it again.
+Store the token in a secure location as you will not be able to view it again.

 ---